NAV

 Storing a credential

-You can store a payer's credential on file via API or via the Merchant Portal UI for any type of integration.
-The main requirement is passing the client ID in the store system to the Payment Gateway.
+You can store a payer's credential via API or via the Merchant Portal UI for any type of integration.
 See the details below.

 Storing a credential upon payment via API